kyy1-cyy/Squire-VR/README.md

 ---

 ### ◈ LEGAL & ACKNOWLEDGMENTS
-> This project functions as a gateway to the repositories maintained by the **VRP Team**.
+> This project functions as a gateway to the repositories maintained by the **VrSrc Team**.
 Development and distribution will cease immediately upon formal request by the primary stakeholders.